Transport Analysis of Infinitely Deep Neural Network: Proofs for Analytic Examples

-Finally, we check whether $\cdae_t$ satisfies \refeq{eq:conti.tp.de}.
-As $\Sigma_0$ is symmetric, we can diagonalize $\Sigma_0 = U D_0 U^\top$ with an orthogonal matrix $U$ and a diagonal matrix $D_0$.
+Finally, we check whether $\gg_t$ satisfies \refeq{conti}.
+As $\Sigma_0$ is symmetric, we can always diagonalize $\Sigma_0 = U D_0 U^\top$ with an orthogonal matrix $U$ and a diagonal matrix $D_0$.
 Observe that with the same $U$, we can simultaneously diagonalize $\Sigma_t$ and $A_t$ as